Busting the myths

 Most families who receive cash transfers use the money responsibly and prioritise their basic needs.
 A study by the World Bank found that when cash transfers were given to poor households, the majority of the money was spent on food, followed by housing, education, and healthcare.
 Only 1-2% was spent on alcohol and tobacco, with no evidence showing an increase in spend on these unnecessary items.
 In some countries, cash transfers even helped reduce drinking or drug use, as the extra money helped to bring down stress levels and improve mental health.

-Radwan (9) and his sister Rimas (5) now have warm clothes for the harsh winter in Syria.
+Nine-year old Radwan and his five-year old sister Rimas now have warm clothes for the harsh winter in Syria.
 Their mother is planning on using the next cash grant on heating fuel.

 After the devastating earthquake that hit Syria in February 2023, cash transfers were just one way to provide immediate aid.
 A recent study found that 50% of cash transfers were spent on house repairs and rent alone, with many other families having the choice of spending theirs on warm clothes, food, and other essential items.